Fabian Vettel: Career

 Vettel started karting at the age of 16.

 In 2017 Vettel made his car racing debut by competing in the Audi Sport TT Cup.
 He took his maiden podium at the Nürburgring and finished the season as ninth in the drivers' championship.

-In 2018 he joined Konrad Motorsport to compete in the Lamborghini Super Trofeo Europe.
+In 2018, Vettel joined Konrad Motorsport to compete in the Lamborghini Super Trofeo Europe.

-In 2019 he competed in the ADAC GT Masters for Mann-Filter Team HTP.
-Together with his teammate Philip Ellis he took his maiden podium at Circuit Zandvoort.
+In 2019, Vettel competed in the ADAC GT Masters for Mann-Filter Team HTP.
+Together with his teammate Philip Ellis, he took his maiden podium at Circuit Zandvoort.
 The duo finished the season in twenty-first.
-That year he also joined GetSpeed Performance to compete in the 24 Hours of Nürburgring.
+That year, he also joined GetSpeed Performance to compete in the 24 Hours of Nürburgring.
 Together with his teammates Philip Ellis, Luca Ludwig and Jules Szymkowiak he finished the race in sixth overall.

-In 2021 Vettel joined W&S Motorsport for the Hockenheimring round of the ADAC GT4 Germany.
+In 2021, Vettel joined W&S Motorsport for the Hockenheimring round of the ADAC GT4 Germany.
 The Porsche 718 Cayman GT4 Clubsport he drove utilized the Space Drive System, developed by Schaeffler Paravan.
 He had previously tested the system in early 2020.

 Vettel made his open-wheel debut in the BOSS GP series at the Red Bull Ring driving a Dallara GP2/11 for Top Speed.
 He took third place in the Formula Class in both races.